vanjohnson879/frontline-cloud-doc/content/docs/user/artifacts/index.md

 ## Creation

 In order to create a simulation click on the "Create" button in the simulations table.
-FrontLine Cloud private beta is limited to 5 artifacts

 {{< img src="artifact-create.png" alt="Artifact creation" >}}